amiviju/Sample-readme-files-for-the-projects/VDSS-README.md

 ## 1.3. **Dependencies**

 The app-vpc-setup Blueprint has to be deployed before deploying the vdms-vpc-setup blueprint.
 In order to specify the IAM role to aws_flow_log for monitering the traffic coming from app-vpc.
-The vdss blueprint is configured to utilize one private subnet and one public subnet in each Availability Zones of the specified region.
+The VDSS VPC blueprint is configured to utilize one private subnet and one public subnet in each Availability Zones of the specified region.

 ## 1.4. **Input variables**